tianyusun7/W23-CodersSB-4mation/README.md

 React Native

 # Description
-functionalities include but are not limited to
+an online mobile discussion forum with functionalities include but are not limited to
-- Online discussion forum
 - High Accessibility
 - Anonymous user friendly
 - Boards, posts, comments